Search

 In-kind contributions are goods and services; they are non-monetary contributions.
 These could include labour, donated items, or essential services required to facilitate the grant project.

-The different types of government grants
+The four main different types of government grants

 Grants vary greatly in size, complexity, and competitiveness.
 Let’s look at some of the most common types of government grants in Australia.

-Federal grants
+(1/4) Federal grants

 Federal grants are awarded by the Australian Government to organisations across the nation.
 Federal grants are usually large, with a complex and competitive application process.
 They are designed to support priorities set by the Australian Government, or boost Australia’s standing in the global economy.

-State grants
+(2/4) State grants

 Each of Australia’s state governments also issue their own grants.
 State grants support state-level priorities and offer metropolitan and regional organisations the chance to invest in projects that require building of new infrastructure, development of new products, creation of jobs, delivery of events, and more.

-What is a grant proposal?
+What is a grant application?

 What makes a good grant application?

-Your grant proposal should present a compelling business case that convinces the reader that your organisation needs funding, is eligible, and is capable of using the funds in the desired way—to promote a valuable cause.
+Your grant application should present a compelling business case that convinces the reader that your organisation needs funding, is eligible, and is capable of using the funds in the desired way—to promote a valuable cause.

-A good grant proposal must be clearly written and answer all the assessment questions in full, exactly as they are asked.
+A good grant application must be clearly written and answer all the assessment questions in full, exactly as they are asked.
 Always pay attention to the details in the grant guidelines, as omitting a vital piece of information or specific detail could lead to your application missing out on funding.

 What to do before applying for a grant